Five ways you can celebrate Black History Month virtually - KESQ

 Throughout the month of February, the Smithsonian’s National Museum of African American History and Culture (NMAAHC) is launching virtual events and conversations that affirm and preserve the accomplishments of African Americans throughout history.
 Events are free and open to all — but registration is required.

-“Understanding the African American lens on American History demonstrates the resilience of the African American community,” Dierdre Cross, NMAAHC’s director of public programs, told CNN.
+“Understanding the African American lens on American history demonstrates the resilience of the African American community,” Deirdre Cross, NMAAHC’s director of public programs, told CNN.

 “People have struggled for their place in this democracy.
 It shows how there are historic issues of contemporary importance.
 Our generation is able to pick up its part in making this really a more perfect union for American communities at large.”